 Camping Regulations for River Trips

-During high-use season (May 13 to September 13, 2013), camp only in campsites assigned by the River Office.
+During high-use season, camp only in campsites assigned by the River Office.
 During low-use season, boaters may choose which designated campsites they wish to stay at; sites are available first-come, first-served.

 - Campsites must be packed up, and boats loaded and moved out of landings by noon to allow the next group to occupy the site.
 Adhere to Leave-No-Trace principles, and leave your campsite as you found it or better.

 - If not assigned a campsite at Jones Hole, use the day-use area between Jones Hole campsites #3 and #4 for short stops.
 If not assigned a campsite at Rippling Brook, use the day use area between the two campsites.

 - During a river trip, camping is not permitted at Echo Park, Rainbow Park, or in the Split Mountain Gorge.

 - Do not expand trails, enlarge camping areas, or trench camp or tent sites.

-- The use of kitchen ground tarps to minimize and concentrate impacts and collect food crumbs is highly recommended.
+- The use of kitchen ground tarps to minimize and concentrate impacts and collect food crumbs is required.

 - Fire residue must be strained, and large/floatable contents removed, before the remainder may be deposited in the main river current.
 All floatable and strained fire residue must be carried out.

 - Human waste must be carried down river in an approved container.

 - Pack out all trash along the river and at Deerlodge Park, Gate of Lodore, and Echo Park Campgrounds.
 Trash bins at Rainbow Park are NOT for use by multiday river trips.